Jodie Sweetin’s Private Photos Could Leak Due To Her Ex-Fiance

 Fuller House star Jodie Sweetin could become the next victim of a photo leak.
 It’s all because of her ex-fiancé Justin Hodak, who has been arrested three times in the past nine days.
 He has been threatening to commit suicide and release her personal photos onto the internet.
 Now, Jodie is fighting back.
-She has obtained a restraining order on Wednesday, March 29.
+She obtained a restraining order on Wednesday, March 29.

 She is also trying to protect herself from public embarrassment, as he has threatened to leak personal photos of hers, according to a March 24 court filing.